ysLeePhD/ysLeePhD.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 Yongsung Lee is a postdoctoral fellow of Civil and Environmental Engineering at the Georgia Institute of Technology.
-He studies emerging mobility services and technology, with a focus on environmental and social implications, and he teaches [open-source GIS](https://rpubs.com/spring19cp6521) and [data visualization](https://public.tableau.com/profile/yongsung.lee#!/).
+He studies emerging mobility services and technology, with a focus on environmental sustainability and social equity.
+In addition, he teaches [open-source GIS](https://rpubs.com/spring19cp6521) and [data visualization](https://public.tableau.com/profile/yongsung.lee#!/).